dorjear/customer-management-reactive/README.md

 4. Only users with admin group can access list/create/delete.
 Customer can access show/update on their own profile.
 5. Currently customer profile is stored in DB (in-memory) and is going to integration a downstream CRM system with restful webservices.
 The implementaion will be marked as TODO

-Will be upgraded to Kotlin and WebFlux later on
+Will be upgraded to Kotlin later on